brodieG/rtini/README.md

 MARTINI](https://observablehq.com/@mourner/martin-real-time-rtin-terrain-mesh)
 implementation of the Evans etal.
 [Right-Triangulated Irregular Networks (RTIN)](https://www.cs.ubc.ca/~will/papers/rtin.pdf) surface approximation algorithm.
-This implementation generates meshes that are triangulated subsets of maps, subject to error tolerances.
-The vertices in the reduced mesh are also vertices in the original, and they are arranged to form right angle triangles.
+This implementation supports a broader range of dimensions and should also be faster in many use cases[1].

 The workhorse functions are `rtini_error()` and `rtini_mesh()`.
 The former computes the surface approximation error at all levels of